 - Ringtone: Select the ringtone that will play when you receive a call in 3CX.

 - Vibrate: When enabled, your phone will vibrate when receiving calls.

 - Verbose Logging: Logs debugging information so a detailed log report is created for submission to our support team.

-- If your client is having difficulties connecting to your PBX or is not registering, you can select the option “Re-register” to automatically re-provision the 3CX Client.
+- Re-Register: If the client is having difficulties connecting to your PBX or is not registering, you can select this option.

 - Resend Credentials: Use this option when you require a fresh welcome email to be resent to your inbox by the administrator.
 Furthermore, you may retrieve other types of sensitive data such as your voicemail number or PIN number.